| Do American and European values differ?

 laissez-faire human condition should continue to be deployed and explored

-How can anybody believe USA is the most tolerant country
+as a part of enlightenment practice.
+Juanma Fernandez, Basque Country, Spain How can anybody believe USA is the most tolerant country

 in the world?
 A couple of weeks ago I read in The Guardian that in Alabama